Daniel-KM/Omeka-plugin-OcrElementSet/README.md

 Then install it like any other Omeka plugin.
 The plugin has no configuration.

+* Note

+The default namespace of xsl stylesheets is "http://bibnum.bnf.fr/ns/alto_prod", used by the [Bibliothèque nationale de France].
+Change it if needed.

 *Important*

 Data can be heavy and they are duplicated by default in the search table of the